What Are The Different Methods Of Healthcare Procurement // Pros And Cons Of Healthcare Sourcing Strategies

 • Cons:

-• Lack of Personal Interaction: Personal interaction and negotiation opportunities may be lacking.
+• Lack of Personal Interaction: There may be a lack of personal interaction and negotiation opportunities.

 • Potential Quality Concerns: Risk of receiving sub-standard products.